 Replacement value is central to home insurance pricing.
 Here’s why

-“Under most packaged homeowners insurance policies, that building limit will have probably the single greatest impact upon how much the premium is going to be,” explains Stefan Tirschler, product and underwriting director at Square One Insurance Services.
+“Under most packaged homeowners insurance policies, that building limit will have probably the single greatest impact upon how much the premium is going to be,” explains Stefan Tirschler, team lead at the Insurance Council of BC and previous director of product and underwriting at Square One Insurance.

 Is replacement value and market value the same?

-A property’s replacement value ultimately depends on its characteristics: square footage, landscaping, and even roofing materials.
+A home’s replacement value is shaped by its physical characteristics — things like square footage, landscaping, and roofing materials.

 How is replacement value calculated in the world of home insurance?